-Candidates are reminded that their behaviour during the examinations is expected to be professional and respectful (i.e., demonstrating the qualities of a regulated health care practitioner) at all times.
-Hostile, disrespectful, or otherwise aggressive behaviour (whether verbal or physical) will be treated as an exam violation.
+The behaviour of all exam candidates during the examinations is expected to be professional and respectful (i.e., demonstrating the qualities of a regulated health care practitioner) at all times.
+Hostile, disrespectful, or otherwise aggressive behaviour (whether verbal or physical) will be treated as an exam violation and you will be asked to leave the exam site.